 'Location, Location, Location' presenter and house finder Phil Spencer has a trick that can add to the value of your house: make your internal doors taller.
 This can easily be done thanks to the availability of custom-sized doors and frames.

 Mr Spencer said that this simple tactic "makes the house look bigger, the ceilings feel higher and gives a rather grand effect".
 The effect of this will be multiplied with impressive and stylish doors.
-Elegant wood and panelling looks excellent in vintage homes, for example.
+Elegant wood and paneling look excellent in vintage homes, for example.

 All of these tips will go a long way towards increasing the value of your home.
 Of course, you will also get to enjoy them while you are still living in the property.
 If you are thinking of giving one of your rooms a bit of a makeover, it is worth bearing these tips in mind, as they will pay off in the long-term.